Who is Dr. John F Murray?

 FootballShrink.com Was Born

-I am about to start publishing select NFL game predictions each week in the 2018 season on a website that I will call FootballShrink.com due to the fact that the Sun Sentinel referred to me as called me the “football shrink” in an early article about the MPI and Super Bowl.
+I began publishing select NFL game predictions each week in the 2018 season on FootballShrink.com and the results were astounding against the spread (54-41-3, 57%).
+In Super Bowls, the results so far are 9-2, 82%.
+The Sun Sentinel referred to me as the “football shrink” in an early article about the MPI and Super Bowl.
 The Washington Post had already dubbed me “The Freud of Football” but I liked “football shrink” better for this purpose.
 While I am hopefully far more than a “football shrink” in my day job as a clinical and sports psychologist, I kind of like the nickname that was given me, so I am going to use it.
 It’s catchy and bold.

 The Challenge of Prediction